fastai/course-v3/docs/index.md

 title: Practical Deep Learning for Coders, v3
 ---

+**Looking for the older 2018 courses?**: This site covers the new 2019 deep learning course.
+The 2018 courses have been moved to: [course18.fast.ai](http://course18.fast.ai).
+Note that the 2019 edition of part 2 (*Cutting Edge Deep Learning*) is not yet available, so you'll need to use the 2018 course for now (the 2019 edition will be available in June 2019).

 ## Getting started

 Welcome!
 If you're new to all this deep learning stuff, then don't worry&mdash;we'll take you through it all step by step.
 We do however assume that you've been coding for at least a year, and also that (if you haven't used Python before) you'll be putting in the extra time to learn whatever Python you need as you go.
-(For learning Python, we've heard good things about the [DataCamp](https://www.datacamp.com/courses/intro-to-python-for-data-science) course, as well as [Learn Python the Hard Way](https://learnpythonthehardway.org/).)
+(For learning Python, we have a list of [python learning resources](https://forums.fast.ai/t/recommended-python-learning-resources/26888) available.)

 You might be surprised by what you *don't* need to become a top deep learning practitioner.
 You need one year coding experience, a GPU and appropriate software (see below), and that's it.
 You don't need much data, you don't need university-level math, and you don't need a giant data center.
 For more on this, see our article: [What you need to do deep learning](http://www.fast.ai/2017/11/16/what-you-need/).

+The easiest way to get started is to just start watching the first video right now!
+On the sidebar just click "Lessons" and then click on lesson 1, and you'll be on your way&hellip;

 ### Using a GPU

 To do nearly everything in this course, you'll need access to a computer with an NVIDIA GPU (unfortunately other brands of GPU are not fully supported by the main deep learning libraries).
 However, we don't recommend you buy one; in fact, even if you already have one, we don't suggest you use it just yet!
 Setting up a computer takes time and energy, and you want all your energy to focus on deep learning right now.
 Therefore, we instead suggest you rent access to a computer that already has everything you need preinstalled and ready to go.
 Costs will generally be around US$0.36 to US$1.26 per hour while you're using it.

  The most important thing to remember: **when you're done, shut down your server**.
 You will be renting a distant computer, not running something on your own.
 It's not enough to close your browser, or turn off your own PC, those will merely sever the connection between your device and this distant server, not shut down the thing you're paying.
 You have to shut this server down using the methods described in the guides below.
 Otherwise, you'll be charged for all the time it runs and get surprised with a nasty bill!